Skip to main content

 When a ratepayer has died

 When a person dies, you might need to look after arrangements for their home.
-Check the rates bill to see who paid rates on their home.
+Check the rate bill to see who paid rates on their home.
 If they paid rates, you might be responsible for telling Land & Property Services (LPS) about the ratepayer's death.

 The deceased person's name is on the rate bill

-If their name is on the rates bill, they were responsible for paying rates.
+If their name is on the rate bill, they were responsible for paying rates.
 You need to tell LPS about the death so they can update the rates account.
 You can report a ratepayer's death online.

 • Notification of a ratepayer's death